dwavesystems/shimming-tutorial/README.md

 # Shimming Tutorial

-This repository contains supplementary code for the tutorial "Calibration refinement in quantum annealing".
+This repository contains supplementary code for the tutorial [Calibration refinement in quantum annealing](https://arxiv.org/abs/2304.10352).

 Install the dependencies with
 ```bash